- Thoughts on (Modern?) Software Development

 - https://onmoderndev.de/en/talks/#Solutions

-- Richard Sheridan: “Joy, Inc.”
+- Richard Sheridan “Joy, Inc.“

-- Tom DeMarco & Timothy Lister in “Peopleware (re-visited)”: “The High-Tech Illusion”
+—> How does a company look like, that has Kent Beck’s XP in its DNA and where „joy at work“ is a central idea? - Tom DeMarco & Timothy Lister in „Peopleware (re-visited)”: “The High-Tech Illusion“

 - Baldur Bjarnason: “The Intelligence Illusion“

-- Joseph Weizenbaum: “Plug & Pray” (documentary)
+—> Why is AI (at least) potentially „bad for your business“? - Joseph Weizenbaum: “Plug & Pray“

 - Matt Beane: “The Skill Code“

-- Frédérick Laloux: “Reinventing Organizations”
+- Frédéric Laloux: “Reinventing Organizations”

-- Frédéric Laloux: “Reinventing Organizations Illustrated”
+- Frédéric Laloux: “Reinventing Organizations visuell”

 - Timothy R. Clark: “The 4 Stages of Psychological Safety”